Skip to content

 Space Constraints:

-If you’re working with a small space or a container garden, supports that encourage vertical growth, like trellises, can be invaluable.
+If you’re working with a small space or a container garden, plant supports that encourage vertical growth, like trellises, can be invaluable.
 On the other hand, sprawling gardens might accommodate various support types.

 Budget: